Automotive Safety Integrity Level: QM

+Decomposition

+Designing an entire system to the rigorous standards of the higher levels of ASIL can be unwieldy, so ISO 26262 allows "decomposition": redundant subcomponents, each designed to a lower ASIL level, can be combined into a higher ASIL level design using higher-level methodologies.
+The subcomponents used in this way shall contain features that would allow higher-level integration.
+The frequently used notation for an ASIL X-level component that can be used as a part of an ASIL Y-level system is X(Y).
+For example, an A(B) component is designed at the ASIL A level of requirements, but is made to fit into ASIL B designs (this subcomponent is colloquially described as "B-ready").
+ISO 26262 contains multiple examples of allowed decomposition scenarios, for example ASIL B = A(B) + A(B), i.e. two redundant B-ready ASIL A subcomponents can be combined into an ASIL B design.
+Headlights provide a natural example of such decomposition: there are at two of them, so they can be designed at ASIL A and combined into an ASIL B system as long as the combination is done properly (for example, it should not introduce a common point of failure).

 Comparison with Other Hazard Level Standards

 Given ASIL is a relatively recent development, discussions of ASIL often compare its levels to levels defined in other well-established safety or quality management systems.
 In particular, the ASIL are compared to the SIL risk reduction levels defined in IEC 61508 and the Design Assurance Levels used in the context of DO-178C and DO-254.
 While there are some similarities, it is important to also understand the differences.

 IEC 61508 (SIL)

 ISO 26262 is an extension of IEC 61508.
 IEC 61508 defines a widely referenced Safety Integrity Level (SIL) classification.
 Unlike other functional safety standards, ISO 26262 does not provide normative nor informative mapping of ASIL to SIL; while the two standards have similar processes for hazard assessment, ASIL and SIL are computed from different perspectives.